medic/medic-docs/md/config/create-xforms-for-medic-collect.md

    ...
 ```

+Note that `FORM_CODE` should be replaced with the form code as defined in the json-forms version of the form.

 XForms
 ----
 If using a [XLSForm](http://xlsform.org/) you can use Medic's [pyxforms](https://github.com/medic/pyxform) converter to make these changes automatically.
 The resulting XML file is ready to use in Medic Collect.
 You can override the default prefix and separator by declaring `sms_keyword` and `sms_seperator` respectively in the Settings tab.